Operations

 Overall, 1471 influencers posted about MonkeyFeet, and about 3710 posts (images and videos) were shared.
 Through this campaign, AnimalHouse Fitness raised revenue of $7 million and became the top 1% of Shopify's fastest-growing companies.

-Key takeaway
+Key takeaway 🤓

-✅Focus on building influencer relationships by giving, not asking.
+Focus on building influencer relationships by giving, not asking.
 With free products to relevant influencers, you can get user-generated content that you can use in your marketing ads, social media posts, and other collateral.
 So, it’s a win-win for both you and the influencer.

-💡 Resource: learn how to do influencer product seeding like Animal House Fitness!
+💡 Resource: learn how to do influencer product seeding like Animalhouse Fitness!

-9. Bobbie
+12. Bobbie

-Campaign type: Celebrity collaboration
+👉 Campaign type: Celebrity collaboration

-Platform: Instagram, Outdoor ads (billboards)
+👉 Platforms: Instagram, Outdoor ads (billboards)

 Bobbie, an American organic baby formula company, collaborated with model Ashley Graham for the "Your Best is Best" campaign.
 The campaign focused on expanding and normalizing the conversation about how parents choose to feed their babies.

 With 64% of parents feeling judged for using formula milk for their babies, the campaign wanted to reassure parents that their best is best.
-The campaign shared Ashely's personal story with her twin boys through warm and passion-filled content pieces.
+The campaign shared Ashley's personal story with her twin boys through warm and passion-filled content pieces.

 The campaign helped parents feel seen through the billboards and promotional content on Ashely's and Bobbie's socials.
 The campaign video on Ashley Graham's Instagram received over 5.8M views, and the campaign received press write-ups in Vogue, AdWeek, and other media outlets.

-Key takeaway
+Key takeaway 🤓

 The campaign "Your Best is Best" was a huge success because it felt relatable to millions worldwide.
 The topic of formula milk is stigmatizing, and mothers feel ashamed admitting they have to rely on formula to feed their babies.
+This campaign started the conversation around doing your best and reassured parents that how they choose to feed their babies is the best way.

-11. HelloFresh
+13. HelloFresh

-Campaign Type: Sponsored posts, celebrity collaboration
+👉 Campaign type: Sponsored posts, celebrity collaboration

-Platform: Instagram
+👉 Platform: Instagram

 HelloFresh, a home-delivery meal kit subscription service, has heavily relied on collaborating with celebrities and macro-influencers to get their brand in front of their target audience.
+After all, everyone needs to eat – so it’s no surprise that food influencers are becoming more and more popular.

 The Refresh with HelloFresh campaign won the 2020 Influencer Marketing Awards for Best Food and Drink Campaign.
-It was launched in 2019, and the face of the campaign was Davina McCall
+It was launched in 2019, and the face of the campaign was Davina McCall.

 HelloFresh worked with 15 micro-influencers to participate in a 21-day challenge to cook healthy meals from scratch and try out various HelloFresh recipes.